Stiff neck? You’re not alone.

 - Spinal issues

 Yep.
+And stiff neck, to boot.
 That’s because the whole body is connected.
 And when your shoulders are being “pulled up” by habitual tension it can make the rest of the body feel pretty lousy.

 Luckily, Creeping Shoulder Syndrome doesn’t require drugs, surgery, or even expensive training.
 The most important thing you can do to help your shoulders (and subsequently your head, neck, back, and body) is to RELEASE.